 As part of obtaining reasonable assurance about whether the West Feliciana Parish Sheriff's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the financial statement.
 However, providing an opinion on compliance with those provisions was not an objective of our audit and, accordingly, we do not express such an opinion.
-The results of our tests disclosed one instance of noncompliance or other matters that are required to be reported under Government Auditing Standards which is described on the accompanying schedule of findings and responses as item 23-1.
+The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.